 The district retains a mix of small to mid-scale residential, commercial and industrial buildings reflective of SoMa's role as the center of industrial production in San Francisco and the major supplier of mining equipment, heavy machinery and other goods to the western states during the mid-nineteenth century.
 Constructed between 1906 and 1930, the district's buildings include several warehouses and industrial lofts, three residential hotels with commercial ground floors, and a former bank.
+Residential hotels provided housing for the largely single men employed by the nearby factories and manufacturing operations and in seasonal or temporary positions along the waterfront.
 The district is particularly notable as it is a survivor of the extensive redevelopment of SoMa in the late twentieth century during which much of the building stock from the period when the neighborhood served as the city's industrial and manufacturing center was razed.
-Other than portions of the New Montgomery-Mission-Second Street Conservation District, there are no other blocks north of Howard Street or east of 6th Street which so strongly retain this historic mix of residential hotels, small-scale commercial buildings, warehouses and manufacturing facilities.

 The district encompasses a cohesive concentration of reinforced concrete and brick masonry buildings featuring Classical Revival style design influences.
 The use of Classical design elements, more so than any other style, typified early 20th century commercial architecture in San Francisco.
 Common examples of Classical Revival design include the use of corniced rooflines, frequently with brackets or modillions; dentil moldings; applied cast shield or swag ornaments; and arched openings.
 These design details are frequently strongest on residential and mixed-use buildings, and less pronounced on industrial buildings.
-The Mint-Mission district is also distinct as most of the buildings are constructed on throughlots and have visible rear elevations.